emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/xcc-rust-cheatsheet.md

     ext_ft::ft_balance_of(
         "some_account_id.near".to_string(), // ft_balance_of takes an account_id as a parameter
         &"wrap.near", // contract account id
-        0, // yocto Axion to attach
+        0, // yocto Fermi to attach
         5_000_000_000_000 // gas to attach
     )
 }